hristov111/goldengrazeOptimal/README.md

 ### Environment Setup
 - Copy `.env.example` → `.env` and fill all environment variables (both frontend VITE vars and server secrets)
+- The Edge Function will use the same `.env` file for server secrets

 ### Local Development
 ```bash